sinhrks/daskperiment/docs/source/quickstart.rst

 Each code context is also saved as a text file per trial id.
 Thus, these are easily handled by diff tools and Git.

-Save Experiment Result
+Save Experiment Status
 ----------------------

 `daskperiment` automatically saves its internal state when the experiment result is computed (when `.compute` is called).
-Also, `Experiment` instance automatically recover previous state when it is instanciated.
+Also, `Experiment` instance recovers previous state when it is instanciated.

 Following example instanciates `Experiment` instance using the same id as above.
-Thus, the created `Experiment` automatically recovers its state.
+Thus, the created `Experiment` recovers its previous trial history.

 .. code-block:: python